-The fraternity began to expand outside of the Atlanta area by establishing alumni in Brunswick, Savannah, Fort Valley, Columbus, Athens and Albany.
+The fraternity began to expand outside of the Atlanta area by establishing alumni chapters in Brunswick, Savannah, Fort Valley, Albany, Columbus and Athens.
 Historically Black Colleges and Universities (HBCU) became the site of newly chartered chapters in the 1940's as Fort Valley State, Albany State, and Savannah State Colleges.
 By the end of the 1960's, every major Georgia city and HBCU had a Sigma Chapter.

 With the integration of Predominately White Institutions, there was a huge growth in the fraternity as chapters were created at these colleges and universities.
 With the establishment of the collegiate chapters, several alumni chapters were chartered as well.
 In thirty years, the number of chapters in Georgia had doubled.

 The 21st century saw more growth in the fraternity.
 Chapters were being chartered suburban areas of Atlanta and other cities such as Rome and Dublin.
 Today there are more than 40 chapters throughout the state.